-- Drop Off Fifth graders and Middle School students should be dropped off at the east gate (unless they have a younger sibling in kindergarten through fourth grade).
-The east gate is the official middle school entrance. - Pick Up Grades five and six are dismissed at the east gate (unless they have a seventh or eighth grade sibling). - Grades 5-8: older sibling goes with younger sibling in the MPR for safety reasons.
-A bench is set up in the MPR for them, and a teacher to supervise.
-We will need to retrain the fifth and sixth graders with siblings.
+• Drop-Off - Fifth graders and middle school students should be dropped off at the east gate (unless they have a younger sibling in kindergarten through fourth grade.)
+The east gate is the official middle school entrance.

+- Pick-Up Grades five and six are dismissed at the east gate (unless they have a seventh or eighth grade sibling.) - Older siblings in grades 5-8 go with their younger sibling(s) in the MPR for safety reasons.
+A bench is set up in the MPR for them with a teacher to supervise.